SAKryukov/isomorphic-midi-keyboard/article/article.md

 It turns out that both visual perception and motoric memory in humans is the most catchy in "2D".
 Giving rank 2 to the keyboards makes relationships between pitches much more graphical and well memorable.
 Depending on individual traits, some people better remember by fingers, some by pictures, but for fingering charts this is the same thing.

 The charts are always read in the same way: from lowest line up and then left to right within each line.
-If the keys are played in this order, it corresponds to the ascending order to scales or arpeggios.
+If the keys are played in this order, it corresponds to the ascending order to scales or ggios.
 (Of course, with the given keyboard structure, it's always possible to give an example of the chart where the pitch is lower in the upper line, but for our purpose there is no use of such cases.)

 Let's see how our keyboard layout can help to analyze and better understand different musical structures.
 The fingering charts themselves are not essential for the study, but they can help me to explain things.